balancer/docs-v3/docs/partner-onboarding/balancer-v2/v2-overview.md

 2. Update `tokenlists/balancer/tokens` and the corresponding network typescript file by adding your token address ( e.g. `tokenlists/balancer/tokens/arbitrum/0x…`)

-#### Receive BAL rewards through Balancer's gauge system
+#### Onboard to Balancer's gauge system
-If your project intends to receive BAL rewards, consult our [Gauge Onboarding](gauge-onboarding.md) guide guiding you through any further steps needed.
+If your project intends to receive BAL rewards, consult our [Gauge Onboarding](gauge-onboarding.md) docs guiding you through any further steps needed.
 ::: tip
 Are you interested in receiving core pool status?
 Read [here](./core-pools.md)
 :::
+Balancer's gauge system enables you to receive token rewards on your pool by providing a contract where Balancer [BPTs](../../concepts/core-concepts/balancer-pool-tokens.md) can be staked.
+To receive BAL rewards in particular, a gauge needs to [receive votes from veBAL](https://app.balancer.fi/#/ethereum/vebal) holders.
+Additionally, several other layers exist where emissions can be placed to a gauge such as:
+1. [vlAURA](https://app.aura.finance/#/1/lock) votes from AURA finance
+2. Direct Incentives on Balancer Gauges
+3. Direct incentives on AURA Finance Gauges
+4. Voting incentive Markets

+Points 2 and 4 are explained in more detail further below.

+#### Placing Direct Incentives
+It is possible to stream direct incentives to Balancer staking gauges.
+Several options exist.
+Consult our [direct incentives docs](./direct-incentives.md) for more details.

 #### Voting Incentive Markets
 Balancer v2's tokenomics around veBAL encourage partaking in various voting incentive markets to attract BAL token rewards to certain gauges.
 These voting markets are operated by independent entities and leveraging these markets is absolutely not mandatory.
 The [core pool framework](./core-pools.md) guarantees that a fraction of protocol fees are distributed on voting markets without any further action from a partner.
 There are, of course, also other methods on how to participate, please consult the [voting market ](./voting-markets.md) section for more details.

-#### Placing Direct Incentives
-It is possible to stream direct incentives to Balancer staking gauges.
-Several options exist.
-Consult our [direct incentives docs](./direct-incentives.md) for more details.

 ## Onboarding Guides
 - [Yield-bearing Token Onboarding](onboard-yb-token.md)